 The castle soon attracted what Roberston called "ordinary Irish psychics".
 As the castle's upstairs filled up Robertson and her brother built an underground temple in the dungeons, including 12 shrines (dedicated to the signs of the zodiac), and five chapels (each dedicated to a different goddess).

 The siblings performed elaborate rituals.
-Lawrence would wear blue robes, with a crook and tall blue hat.
+Lawrence would wear blue robes, with a crook and a tall blue hat.
 She wore a pink, glittering golden or multicoloured gowns, with her mane of hair dyed black, topped with a brass coronet.
 She would also carry a sacred “sistrum” (a rattle made of small cymbals set in a wooden frame).

 The Telegraph recalled that at first the tiny village in Carlow was horrified.
 Robertson said "They thought we were all witches.
 It absolutely freaked them,” Olivia recalled.